 17. Plan out a weekly menu.

 This is the best way to ensure that your shopping list is complete, and that you have enough to serve your family dinner for the week or month (whatever your meal planning method).
 My weekly menu plan is a bit different as I base it somewhat off of our CSA (community supported agriculture) produce.
 But the idea is the same.
-Read more about menu planning here at List Plan It.
+My very favorite way to meal plan is with a tool like Real Plans.

 18. Don’t go when you’re hungry.